sonata-nfv/tng-slice-mngr/README.md

 * requests
 * xmlrunner (1.7.7)

 **NOTE:** these are minimum versions, it is not tested with the newest versions probably they should be fine.
+If there's no specific version, the newest versions should work fine but it is not tested.

 ## License